BSN-Spartan/Data-Center-Gateway/README.md

-## Key Configurations:
+## 4. Key Parameters

+### 4.1 Key Configurations

 1. The Redis configuration in the microservice needs to be consistent with the Redis configuration in the 2 plugins, otherwise it cannot authenticate and limit the flow.

 2. The name of the pubic chainType should be consistent with the chainType in the upstream name, otherwise the requests cannot be forwarded to the correct target node

-3. When creating the Consumer in the gateway, the username and password of Basic Auth need to be configured to the operations and maintenance system, otherwise the system can not request the gateway microservice interface.
+3. When creating the Consumer in the gateway, the username and password of Basic Auth need to be configured to the operations and maintenance system, otherwise the system cannot request the gateway microservice interface.

 4. For security reason, the port of Kong gateway related management interface is not open, see docker-compose file for more details.
 The communication between kong, konga and microservices is via Docker's virtual network.